awsdocs/aws-control-tower-guide/doc_source/limits.md

 | `AWS-GR_RESTRICTED_COMMON_PORTS` | ap\-northeast\-3, ap\-southeast\-3, af\-south\-1, eu\-south\-1 |

 More information about AWS quotas is available in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_config)\.

+Control behavior also is limited in case of *mixed governance*\.
+For more information, see [Avoid mixed governance when configuring Regions](region-how.md#mixed-governance)\.